 Cast into the gizzard of the worm, the muscular bass and drums pound the listener into smaller and smaller pieces while the maniacally repetitive yet glorious wash of keyboard and guitar pushes us onward into the intestine.
 Tom Marshall’s simple (yet certainly profound) lyrics repeated seemingly ad infinitum create a fifth instrument, which helps the worm to absorb the useful energy from the digested listener.
 Some listeners describe the voyage through the digestive system of the worm to be akin to sailing.
 In fact, throughout the repeated verse of the song, the distant wail of the bearded siren “Henrietta” can often be heard to proclaim just that (I’m Sailing).
 Finally discarded as a “useless” cast, the listener is typically spent yet enriched at the same time, imbued with the intoxicating glow of the Kava Kava root (Species, Piper Methysticum), fertile soil ready for replanting.

-After bursting forth from its egg at “Brad-stock” (6/6/97) the neophyte “Piper” made its Phish show debut 6/14/97 at the S.F.X.
-Center in Dublin, Ireland.
-The short, simple, red wiggler worm appeared frequently during the rest of the European leg of the summer tour gaining somewhat in size and stamina while remaining a “radio friendly” length (e.g. Vienna 6/19/97, Strasbourg 6/24/97).
-“Piper” was most conspicuous in its absence from two shows in Amsterdam (7/1/97 and 7/2/97) which featured multiple references to riding the worm, highlighted by “Wormtown,” a demonic variation of Steve Miller’s “Swingtown,” which included a warning from Trey about the monstrous worms in the canals of Amsterdam.
-As if summoned by the black magic of the night before, “Piper” squirmed from the compost heap onto the stage to open the show in Nuremberg (7/3/97).
-During the U.S. portion of the tour “Piper” all but vanished below the surface of the pile, appearing only at Ventura (7/30/97) and Deer Creek (8/11/97) after making its U.S. debut at the opener in Virginia Beach (7/21/97).
-During the fall of 1997 “Piper” rose from its burrow during one show each week of the tour, where it transformed gradually from a brief yet energetic portion of multiple song sandwiches (e.g. Salt Lake City 11/14/97 or Hampton 11/22/97) into a voracious monster space worm (e.g. Worcester 11/30/97 and Albany 12/12/97).
+After bursting forth from its egg at “Bradstock” the neophyte “Piper” made its public Phish debut on 6/14/97 in Dublin, Ireland.
+The short, simple, red wiggler worm appeared frequently during the rest of the European leg of the summer tour, gaining somewhat in size and stamina while remaining a “radio friendly” length.
+“Piper” was conspicuously absent from the two Amsterdam gigs which featured multiple references to riding the worm, highlighted by “Wormtown,” a demonic variation of Steve Miller’s “Swingtown,” including a warning from Trey about the monstrous worms in the canals of Amsterdam.
+As if summoned by the black magic of the night before, “Piper” squirmed from the compost heap onto the stage to open the the next show in Nuremberg on 7/3/97.
+Fall ‘97 saw “Piper” rise from its burrow and grow into a voracious monster space worm; don’t miss the powerhouse versions offered in essential Phish shows on 12/6/97 Auburn Hills, MI and 12/12/97 Albany.

-Fattened and lengthened by the Bearsville Story of the Ghost sessions, “Piper” was much more bold and experimental throughout 1998.
-“Piper’s” first appearance in 1998 during the island tour at the Nassau Coliseum (4/3/98) featured a closing jam segment which set the improvisational bar for future worms to attempt to surpass, something that many have done since.
-For pure otherworldly improvisation (where “Piper” escapes the compost heap entirely) seek out the Merriweather Post Pavilion (8/8/98) and Las Vegas (10/31/98) performances.
-The latter was released on Live Phish 16.
+Fattened and lengthened by the Bearsville Story of the Ghost sessions – though ultimately not making the cut for that release – “Piper” grew more bold and experimental throughout the late 90s.
+The 4/3/98 Island Tour version featured a closing jam segment which set the improvisational bar for future worms to attempt to surpass, something that many have done since.
+For pure otherworldly improvisation where “Piper” escapes the compost heap entirely seek out 8/8/98 Merriweather and 10/31/98 Vegas, the latter released as Live Phish 16.

-Many other versions from 1998 that remained within the confines of the pile yet will certainly “enrich” the listener do exist however; among these are Prague (7/6/98), Shoreline (7/19/98), Lemonwheel (8/16/98), Hampton (11/20/98), and Madison Square Garden (12/30/98).
-Fat and juicy worms which were played in subsequent years include the “Bug” spewing “Piper” from Great Woods (7/13/99), the fiery 7/18/99 Oswego performance which was used as the base for the Farmhouse studio version of the song, the magically psychedelic “Piper” from Portland, ME (12/8/99), the glorious swamp thing found deep in the recesses of The Show at Big Cypress, the “Piper” from 7/8/00 Alpine Valley show that was released as Live Phish 05 that squirms into “Rock and Roll,” and the “Crosseyed and Painless” “Piper” which dropped from the beak of “Birds of a Feather” at Deer Creek (7/12/00).
+Fat and juicy worms which were played in subsequent years include the fiery 25-minute 7/18/99 Oswego performance which was used as the base for the Farmhouse studio version of the song; the magically psychedelic “Piper” from Portland, ME (12/8/99); the glorious swamp thing found deep in the recesses of The Show at Big Cypress; the worm that digested Godzilla on 6/10/00 Tokyo, a 21+ minute excursion that anchored a five-song first set tsunami; 9/11/00 Great Woods, over 23 minutes and sandwiched by sublime versions of “Twist” and “What’s the Use?”; and the “Piper” which dropped from the beak of “Birds of a Feather” at Deer Creek on 7/12/00.

 A good gauge of how much Phish likes and respects its devastating worm is their selection of “Piper” as the song with which they concluded the hiatus (and perhaps the champagne with which they toasted the New Year).
-The 12/31/02 Madison Square Garden “Piper” really set the tone for 2003, it crackles with the electricity of the moment; it is tight, yet molten and fiery, and somehow manages to find its way back to the burrow.
-Other notable performances from 2003 include the following: the 2/16/03 Las Vegas version which is a lively techno-boogie swirl that features several breakdown jams and has a diseased tail; the high energy 2/22/03 Cincinnati worm that melts into a groove so deep that it almost reaches “7 Below” before soaring skyward into the “Weekapaug Groove” that got lost the night before; the second set opening 7/12/03 George “Piper” which tries to bore its way into the freezer several times before finding its reflection in “Two Versions of Me”; a particularly hard rocking 20th anniversary show rendition that gets hot enough to cause blistering before petering out into ambient noise; and the show opening 12/29/03 Miami version that should make you feel the heat of the second set that followed.
+The 12/31/02 MSG “Piper” really set the tone for 2003 – it crackles with the electricity of the moment; it is tight, yet molten and fiery, and somehow manages to find its way back to the burrow.
+2003 was truly The Year of the Worm, with almost every version worthy of praise.
+2/16/03 Las Vegas was a lively techno-boogie swirl that features several breakdown jams and has a diseased tail.
+The high-energy 2/22/03 Cincinnati worm that melts into a groove so deep that it almost reaches “Seven Below” before soaring skyward into the “Weekapaug” that got lost the night before.
+Summer 2003 witnessed one of the greatest back-to-back-to-back displays of improvisational greatness within a single song in Phish’s history, all opening second sets, all over twenty minutes, each in their own way stunning and essential listening: 7/19/03 Alpine Valley (chilling, with a “Tweezer Reprise” tease); 7/26/03 Atlanta (more twists and turns than a murder mystery plus a “Can't You Hear Me Knocking” tease); and 7/31/03 Camden (an emotional roller coaster that pushes and then erases psychic boundaries).
+A particularly hard rocking 20th anniversary show rendition that gets hot enough to cause blistering before petering out into ambient noise.

 You must be logged in to leave a comment!